JOANTEES/joanweb/docs/08-shopping-cart.md

 - **Activity Logging:** All cart actions are logged in the customer's activity feed.
 - **Smart Totals:** The `GET /api/cart` endpoint automatically calculates subtotal, tax, and shipping using dynamic admin settings.
 Tax rate, free shipping threshold, and large order handling are all configurable by admins.
 - **Order-Level Delivery Method:** Users choose delivery method (pickup or delivery) for the entire cart, not per item.
+- **Delivery Eligibility Validation:** Cart validates that all items support the selected delivery method.
+Items can be marked as delivery-only, pickup-only, or both.
 - **Duplicate Prevention:** Adding the same product with the same size/color updates the quantity instead of creating a new entry.

 ### 1. Get User's Cart